RamanjineyuluV/retailstore/README.md

 *  GET /products/{id} - fetch a specific product
 *  POST /products - Creates a new product based on request JSON
 *  PUT /products/{id} - Updates product data based on request JSON
-*  DELETE /products/{id} - Delete an existing product
+*  DELETE /products/{id} - Delete an existing product if it is not associated with a bill.

 ## Bills